highfidelity/hifi-docs-grav-content/sec-pg/06.digital-ocean/custom.md

 		</div>
 		<div class="sec-pg-text">
 			<h5>Add a New Cloud Domain</h5>
 			<p>With DigitalOcean droplets, you can now host your domain on the cloud in a few easy steps.
-Get started here.</p>
+Get started <a href="https://docs.highfidelity.com/create-and-explore/start-working-in-your-sandbox/digital-ocean">here</a>.</p>
 		</div>
 	</div>
 </div>